Premier of Sarawak: Appointment

-According to the Article 3(6)(a) of the Constitution of the State of Sarawak, the governor shall first appoint the premier to preside over the Cabinet and requires such premier to be a member of the Legislative Assembly who, in the former's judgment, is likely to command the confidence of the majority of the members of the state assembly.
-The premier must not be a Malaysian by naturalisation or registration.
+According to the Article 3(6)(a) of the Constitution of the State of Sarawak, the governor shall first appoint the premier to preside over the Cabinet and requires such premier to be a member of the Legislative Assembly who, in the former's judgment, is likely to command the confidence of the majority of the members of the Council Negri.
+The premier must not be a Sarawakian by naturalisation or registration.

-The governor will appoint not more than ten nor less than four Ministers on the premier's advice.
+The Governor will appoint not more than ten nor less than four Ministers on the premier's advice.
 The governor will also appoint deputy ministers under Article 7A of the state constitution.

-The Premier and the Cabinet Ministers must take and subscribe in the presence of the Yang di-Pertua Negeri the oath of office and allegiance as well as the oath of secrecy before they can exercise the functions of office.
-In line with the Westminster system's principles of "collective responsibility" codified in the State Constitution, the Cabinet is collectively responsible to the State Legislative Assembly.
+The Premier and the Cabinet Ministers must take and subscribe in the presence of Governor the oath of office and allegiance as well as the oath of secrecy before they can exercise the functions of office.
+In line with the Westminster system's principles of "collective responsibility" codified in the State Constitution, the Cabinet is collectively responsible to the Council Negri.
 The members of the Cabinet are prohibited from holding any office of profit and engage in any trade, business or profession that will cause conflict of interest.
-Unlike the Premier, State Ministers and Assistant Ministers hold office at the pleasure of the Yang di-Pertua Negeri Articles 7(3) and 7A(3), Sarawak State Constitution.
+Unlike the Premier, State Ministers and Deputy Ministers hold office at the pleasure of Governor Articles 7(3) and 7A(3), Sarawak State Constitution.

-If a government cannot get its appropriation (budget) legislation passed by the Legislative Assembly, or the Legislative Assembly passes a vote of "no confidence" in the government, the Premier is bound by convention to resign immediately.
-The Yang di-Pertua Negeri's choice of replacement chief minister will be dictated by the circumstances.
-Ministers other than the Premier shall hold office during the pleasure of the Yang di-Pertua Negeri, unless the appointment of any Minister shall have been revoked by the Yang di-Pertua Negeri on the advice of the Premier but may at any time resign his office.
+If a Premier has such a low amount of vote supports, completely loses his status as a Member of the State Legislative Assembly (ADUN), loses his deposit during the state election, or any implementation or presentation that is found not to be fully supported by any Member of the State Legislative Assembly (ADUN), then the Premier of Sarawak has the right to terminate from his service legally, with the condition that he must announce the appointment of the Acting Premier as a replacement for a temporary period (for 80 days only), until he gets the consent from the Governor of Sarawak to appoint a new Premier of Sarawak.
+At the same time, a special committee on the appointment of the new Premier of Sarawak will be established.

-Following a resignation in other circumstances, defeated in an election or the death of a premier, the Yang di-Pertua Negeri will generally appoint as Premier the person voted by the governing party as their new leader.
+Following a resignation in other circumstances, defeat in a general election or state election, illness, or the death of a current Premier, the Governor of Sarawak has the right to appoint the person as the new Premier of Sarawak, as the person is voted by the new governing party, with the majority vote during state election.